Bedrock-OSS/bedrock-wiki/docs/concepts/components-events-groups.md

 Many components can trigger events.
 Particularly, components like the [environment sensor](/vanilla-usage/components#minecraftenvironment_sensor) or [timer](/vanilla-usage/components#minecrafttimer).

 `Note:` You can also use the `/event <target> <prefix:event_name>` to trigger an event directly off an entity.
-In the below example we run the "minecraft:become_charged" event to turn all creepers in loaded chunks into charged creepers.
+In the below example, we run the "minecraft:become_charged" event to turn all creepers in loaded chunks into charged creepers.

 An example.